Pets4HomesPets4Homes

 Cocker Spaniel price

-In the U.S., the price for a registered Cocker Spaniel puppy on Lancaster Puppies generally ranges from $1,000 to $2,500, depending on breeder reputation, bloodline, and location.
-Ethical breeders typically provide health screenings and socialization, which influences the cost.
+In the UK, the price for a registered Cocker Spaniel puppy generally ranges from £1,000 to £2,500, influenced by breeder reputation, bloodline, and location.
+Ethical breeders typically provide health screenings and socialisation, which impacts the cost.

 Buying advice

-When seeking a Cocker Spaniel puppy in the U.S., prioritize ethical breeders who emphasize health, temperament, and breed standards.
+When seeking a Cocker Spaniel puppy in the UK, prioritise ethical breeders who focus on health, temperament, and breed standards.
 Visiting the breeder to meet puppies with their mother and observing their environment is crucial.
 Request health clearances like OFA hip and eye certification to confirm genetic soundness.
 Avoid sellers requiring payment before an in-person visit to the puppy.

 How to Find Responsible Breeders

-Look for breeders affiliated with the American Kennel Club or regional breed clubs.
+Look for breeders affiliated with the Kennel Club or regional breed clubs.
 They should follow responsible breeding practices, including limits on litter numbers and providing full paperwork.
-Questions about genetic testing and socialization practices will help confirm quality.
+Questions about genetic testing and socialisation practices will help confirm quality.

 Confirming Health Testing